andersonbosa/nodemon-vscode-tutorial/README.md

 <h2 id="about">💬 About</h2>

 This repository shows how to integrate the nodemon tool with the VSCode Debugger.
-For more details, see the [post][post].
+For more details, see my https://dev.to/t4inha/how-to-use-nodemon-with-vscode-debugger-2bpa

 <h2 id="technologies"> 🛠️ Technologies</h2>